particleLance/SIMBatchTools/README.md

 The action is what we're trying to accomplish.
 Currently, you can only activate or deactivate. deactivate will shutdown all SIM's and reactivate will bring all SIM's back.

+After you've filled out all of these values, you can just type `node simbatch.js` to run this project as it's now pre-filled out with our task we're trying to accomplish.

 ### Product IDs

 Product IDs must be used when doing batch operations on SIMs within a product.